 Abandoned Arizona – Phoenix Trotting Park – Goodyear, AZ (Demolished)

 Stationary living is different than wandering around aimlessly, especially in the desert.
 The dry heat baking my skin, sand sticking to the corners of my eyes, and monotonous scenery are just a few reasons I dislike Arizona.
-But, recently, I took a step back to appreciate everything and accept this change as a new journey down a different road with newly shared experiences and explorations.
+But, recently, I took a step back to appreciate everything and accept this change as a new journey down a different road.
 Much of the last two years of my life I spent in and out of homelessness to experience true freedom as a wandering, free-spirited soul, soaking up the most beautiful views previously envied through photographs.
 Photographs of places I only dreamed of going, but never actually expected to end up.
 Now I find myself here to follow love and put my passion for travel on hold, but not in the way you would think.
 Although I find myself apartment dwelling, I still find time to hit the road.

 My recent travels took me to the abandoned Phoenix Trotting Park a few miles from my residence in Goodyear, AZ.
 This relic shut its doors back in the 1960’s after only a few years on the tracks.
 Rumor says mob bosses once ran it, but who knows?
 The park is regularly patrolled and people in the adjacent mobile home community report trespassers.
 Luckily I did not go there by vehicle, but by bicycle.
 After a 5-mile trek I turned onto a dirt road parallel to I-10.

 I stalked the perimeter of the fencing looking for a way into the abandoned building.
 After circling some of the chain link fence I found a way in through a small hole.
 Someone ripped a corner in the chain link fence just enough to squeeze through it for entry.
 The next fence sported razor wire on top of a thick black bar fence protecting the perimeter of the building.

 The town of Goodyear put a lot of effort into securing the abandoned Phoenix Trotting Park from trespassers and urban explorers, but they failed.
 Every security measure installed had been breached by prior trespassers before me.
 This made it easy for me to slip between the cracks.
 Upon entering the structure I walked up the first flight of stairs in my field of vision stumbling upon another barrier.
 I pried myself between the missing bar in the fence and climbed up onto the ledge where I entered the stadium.

 I thought my search for work would be much easier because as a traveler I picked up many skills on and off the road to make me handy for any kind of work.
 After multiple jobs falling through with incompetent people whose words meant zilch I found myself suffocating, not due to lack of work, but lack of wanderlust and boredom.
 As a last resort Kelly contacted an old friend and I found myself a job as a banquet server at Palm Valley Golf Club catering weddings and business events.